 religious reason, for example. then a meeting with the parents/carers is also recommended in order to look at the whole of school life, including PE, lunchtimes and visits outside of school, to consider what to do if the child is not coping well with fasting at any time.
 EMAS' guidance is sent to all schools annually regarding Ramadan.
 This and the more general 'Working with Muslim families in Portsmouth' document" will provide further information.
-Swimming Examples Wider Considerations several queries from parents/carers who are concerned about the arrangements for swimming with the school.
-This particularly covers changing arrangements and swimming with mixed classes of boys and girls. from it is not allowed.
+Swimming Examples Wider Considerations are concerned about the arrangements for swimming with the school.
+This particularly covers changing arrangements and swimming with mixed classes of boys and girls. the arrangements made for the children in terms of male and female staffing and changing arrangements.
+Swimming is part of the PE curriculum and withdrawal from it is not allowed.
 The Portsmouth EMAS team have provided further guidelines on swimming and these can be found on your school's shared area if you have membership of EMAS.
 Curriculum Examples Wider Considerations This covers concerns about subjects studied and books read in schools.
 Can my child be withdrawn from a science lesson about evolution?
 The Equality Act 2010 is very useful here for providing further useful advice for schools.
 The act states that the content of the curriculum is not covered by discrimination law, but the way the curriculum is delivered is covered.
 Therefore fundamentalist Christian who objects to the teaching of evolution in year 6 would not be able to change the curriculum to suit their beliefs.
 However the teacher must sensitive to such beliefs and not teach in a way that such beliefs are belittled or laughed at.